Winter “To Do” List

 - 2nd application of deer repellents

 Frequently Asked Questions

-A: Yes.
+Yes.
+To protect evergreens from a harsh winter use “Winter Overcoat”.
 “Winter Overcoat” is an anti-dessicant that is sprayed on the evergreens as winter approaches.
 This will keep the winter winds and cold temperatures from burning the leaves and needles.

 No, you should not prune and fertilize roses.
 Roses should not be fed after August.
 The canes can be cut back only slightly so they don’t get damaged.
 The hard pruning is done in the spring.